 Probably the smelliest part of the cage is the hammocks because ferrets are sleeping in them which means that their smell stays imprinted in the fabric.
 So, to keep the ferret odor in the room minimal, replace the hammocks at least once a week.
 If you have more ferrets, replace them every few days.

 When you are washing ferret hammocks in the washing machine, don’t use fabric softener or any other additive.
 Use only mild washing detergent because others can irritate the ferret’s skin which will make them itch, which will lead to more oil being produced on the skin.

 Regularly Clean The Litter Box

 Another big source of the smell is the litter box so keep in mind to use high-quality ferret litter that can reduce odor.
 Besides that, you have to regularly clean the litter box too.
 Make sure to remove the poop and pee at least once a day if you have one or two ferrets.
 If you have more ferrets, clean the litter box at least two-three times.

 When you are cleaning the cage, make sure to deep clean the litter box too.
 That doesn’t mean just remove poop and pee from it.
 Remove the old litter, clean the ferret litter box and replace the litter with a high-quality option.

 How To Get Rid Of Ferret Smell In House?

-If you want to get rid of ferret smell in your house, you have to do the first two steps before you can move to the next level.
-You can’t remove the smell from your house if your ferret has bad diet or if you don’t clean the cage your ferret lives in.
+If you want to get rid of the ferret smell in your house, you have to do the first two steps before you can move to the next level.
+You can’t remove the smell from your house if your ferret has a bad diet or if you don’t clean the cage your ferret lives in.
 If you can scratch those two steps from your to-do list, then we can continue with the entire house.